 The Foundation works closely with District staff to identify areas where funds are most needed and can have the greatest impact.
 Projects are vetted and discussed within the Superintendent and senior staff and then brought before the Foundation board for discussion and approval.

 Why should I donate to the Foundation rather than to the individual school programs?

-The Foundation provides a stable source of funding for programs which benefit students throughout the district.
-The Foundation is not meant to replace programs supported by individual PTAs, and other parent organizations; rather it serves as an essential partner with the District, parents and other members of the community who want to ensure that despite ongoing budget cuts in Sacramento our public high schools continue to provide a world class education.
+The Foundation provides a stable source of funding for programs which benefit students throughout the entire district.
+The Foundation is not meant to replace programs supported by individual PTAs, and other parent organizations; rather it serves as an essential partner with the District, parents and other members of the community who want to ensure that despite ongoing fluctuations in Sacramento our public high schools continue to provide a world class education.